rvanguita/wind_farm/README.md

-In this analysis, we examined the data from a wind farm.
-I demonstrated some analyses of the data related to two turbines, showing the impact that environmental data has on power generation.
+In this analysis, the data from a wind farm was examined.
+Some analyses of the data related to two turbines were demonstrated, showing the impact that environmental data has on power generation.

-We also evaluated a time series, studying different validation methods and comparing them with standard data.
+A time series was also evaluated, studying different validation methods and comparing them with standard data.
 The following methods were used for validation:

 - Simple Temporal Validation with Fixed Point
 - Temporal Validation with Sliding Window